 2. Seek to understand and meet shareholder needs and expectations

-The CEO and/or Chairman, where appropriate, respond to shareholder queries directly (whilst remaining cognisant of the Market Abuse Regulations’ restrictions on inside information and within the requirements of the AIM Rules for Companies).
+The CFO, where appropriate, will respond to shareholder queries directly (whilst remaining cognisant of the Market Abuse Regulations’ restrictions on inside information and within the requirements of the AIM Rules for Companies).
 Non-deal roadshows are arranged throughout the year to meet with existing shareholders and potential new stakeholders to maintain, as much as possible, transparency and dialogue with the Market.
 Investor presentations and interviews can be found on the Company’s website.

 3. Take into account wider stakeholder and social responsibilities and their implications for long-term success

-The Company’s Chairman and Chief Executive Officer have regular road shows and investor shows to reach out to the wider stakeholder group to ensure a presence in the market about the Company’s growth strategies, its projects and its responsibilities in this regard.
+The Company’s Chief Executive Officer and Chief Financial Officer supported by the Chairman undertake regular road shows and investor shows to reach out to the wider stakeholder group to ensure a presence in the market about the Company’s growth strategies, its projects, and its responsibilities in this regard.

-The Company’s Executive Committee currently plays an important role in the day-to-day management of the Company.
-The committee consists of selected members of senior executive management in the Group as well as the CEO and one non-executive director.
+The Company’s Strategic Committee supported by its Executive Committee plays an important role in the day-to-day management of the Company.

 The Board works closely with the executive team with clear and open communication both within and outside of the Board room.
 The Company has an open-door policy from the executive team down where employees’ opinions and suggestions are valued and listened to.

 Jubilee’s metal recovery strategy is structured around three key objectives: